aroraj/MPCS-53001-FinalProject/README.md

     `create database SoccerDB;`

-2. In MySQL create tables the following:
+2. In MySQL create tables for the DB

     ```
     create table Country (